raulnq/articles/cl41hch5g0065tmnvfenc03nh.md

 ### Installing the Helm package

-And finally, the step to install the Helm package in the Kubernetes cluster (you can first check [Useful commands for Helm](https://blog.raulnq.com/useful-commands-for-helm)).
+And finally, here is the step to install the Helm package in the Kubernetes cluster.
+You can first check [Useful commands for Helm](https://blog.raulnq.com/useful-commands-for-helm).
 Go to your solution folder and run the following commands to create the Helm package:

 ```powershell
 mkdir helm